apache/pulsar/site2/docs/client-libraries-node.md

 sidebar_label: "Node.js"
 ---

 You can use a Pulsar Node.js client to create producers, consumers, and readers.
-For Pulsar features that Python clients support, see [Pulsar Feature Matrix](https://docs.google.com/spreadsheets/d/1YHYTkIXR8-Ql103u-IMI18TXLlGStK8uJjDsOOA0T20/edit#gid=1784579914).
+For Pulsar features that Python clients support, see [Client Feature Matrix](https://docs.google.com/spreadsheets/d/1YHYTkIXR8-Ql103u-IMI18TXLlGStK8uJjDsOOA0T20/edit#gid=1784579914).

 For 1.3.0 or later versions, [type definitions](https://github.com/apache/pulsar-client-node/blob/master/index.d.ts) used in TypeScript are available.